Narsimha1202/ChatApp-using-PHP-MySQL-JavaScript/README.md

 # Users Shown in DB: ![Users shown in DB](https://github.com/Narsimha1202/ChatApp-using-PHP-MySQL-JavaScript/assets/98202100/fc17132b-09c5-4762-a66a-363608e8e57d)
 # Messages stored in DB: ![Messages stored in DB](https://github.com/Narsimha1202/ChatApp-using-PHP-MySQL-JavaScript/assets/98202100/bb2af355-a086-4d13-857f-ffdc0f9a367f)

+# Contributing
+Contributions to this project are welcome!
+If you'd like to contribute, please follow the standard GitHub workflow:
+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature/your-feature-name`).
+3. Make your changes.
+4. Commit your changes (`git commit -am 'Add new feature'`).
+5. Push to the branch (`git push origin feature/your-feature-name`).
+6. Create a new Pull Request.

 For any further inquiries or issues, feel free to contact at [gundarapunarsimhareddy@gmail.com](mailto:gundarapunarsimhareddy@gmail.com).